Taxi meters

 - A time rate is estimated in seconds or minutes.
 If a taxi speed falls below a “crossover” speed, then the taxi meter applies the time rate rather than the distance rate.

-The Board allows taxi licensees to use traditional taxi meters or taxi soft meters to calculate metered rates.
-Both kinds of taxi meter must meet the requirements set out in the Board’s Rates Rule – Taxi Meters Rule.
+The Board currently allows taxi licensees to use analogue, smart, or soft taxi meters to calculate metered rates.
+All taxi meters must meet the requirements set out in the Board’s Rates Rule – Taxi Meters Rule.

 The Board’s regulation of taxi meters focuses on establishing requirements and standards related to technology, function, and use by taxi licensees.
-The Board does not prescribe specific types or models of taxi meters for use in BC, and it does not maintain a list of approved taxi meters.
+The Board does not prescribe specific types or models of taxi meters for use in B.C., and it does not maintain a list of approved taxi meters.
 This approach balances flexibility with transparency for passengers.
-There are many reasons taxi companies may prefer a certain type of meter over another, including geographical factors, data automation, and compatibility with other technologies.
+There are many reasons taxi companies may prefer one type of meter over another, including geographical factors, data automation, and compatibility with other technologies.

 Taxi meter types

-There are three types of taxi meters currently used by taxis in BC:
+There are three types of taxi meters that currently meet the Board's technology standards and other requirements.

 - Analogue taxi meters